|

 FREQUENTLY ASKED QUESTIONS:

-What method and material do you use for teaching?
+What method and material do you

 This depends entirely on the students interests and abilities.
 There is a wealth of educational material available I wish half of it was available when I was just starting!
 Two books that I often recommend are: